Isakin Drabbad: Furloughs and name change

 In 2015, it was reported that Jonsson had a four-hour furlough in Katrineholm each week.

-In May 2016, it was reported that Jonsson had been granted a three-day furlough from Karsudden Hospital.
+In May 2016, it was reported that Jonsson had been granted a three-day furlough from the Karsudden Regional Hospital.
 He was partly going to help a relative move and partly to attend a summer wedding.
 The chief medical officer, who applied to the administrative court for Jonsson to receive more furloughs, stated in a submission that "the care has been unproblematic.
 He has had a stable mental status without relapse into drug abuse.
 All furloughs have gone without complications.
 The goal is that he will gradually receive increased furloughs to his apartment and when the period involves several overnight stays, during the furlough he will have contact with a non-institutional psychiatric care clinic."

 During his time in care, Jonsson had been provided with his own apartment, where he had previously been granted furloughs.
 He was now set to receive additional freedoms through a three-day furlough in June.
 However, the administrative court denied the chief medical officer's request for Jonsson to be granted two additional days of furlough.
 The prosecutor opposed Jonsson's extended freedom outside the hospital, stating that "In light of the risk of recidivism in very serious crime, there is no reason to grant additional furloughs.
 Even the plaintiffs for the crime that Isakin Jonsson committed have partially opposed more furloughs."

 In June 2016, Jonsson was granted a three-day furlough, during which he helped a relative move and attended a wedding, but he was denied two additional days of furlough at the same time.

-In the fall of 2016, Jonsson changed his surname to Drabbad.
+In the fall of 2016, Jonsson changed his surname to Drabbad (which means 'hit, struck, affected' in Swedish).
 This name change was prompted by significant anger directed at the administrator at the National Swedish Patent and Registration Office (PRV).
 In a handwritten letter dated October 2016, Jonsson began with, "Hey you fucking idiot."
 He expressed that his primary wish was to change his surname to Isaksson.
 A few days before he wrote the letter, PRV had decided that this request could not be approved based on an order.